yashkrishh/blog/_posts/2025-06-07-first-blog-post-certification.markdown

 - 🧪 **Kaggle Projects** – Applying ML and data engineering to practical datasets and competitions

 ---

-It’s a packed year — but every hour invested now builds the tech foundation I want to stand on tomorrow.

 > “Learning never exhausts the mind.” — Leonardo da Vinci